pc2/JHub-HPC-Interface/README.md

 ---

-## nbgrader Integration
+## NBGrader Integration

 ### Installation

-Installation insturctions:
+Installation instructions:
 https://nbgrader.readthedocs.io/en/latest/configuration/jupyterhub_config.html

 To create an exchange directory for every user, just create an empty directory in `$scratch_dir` and mount it into the container with `$singularity_bind_extra`.

 ### Changing the Student ID to the JupyterHub logged in user name

-Since the containers run as user jovyan, the value from the `$JUPYTERHUB_USER` variable is automatically used.
+Since the containers run as user `jovyan`, the value from the `$JUPYTERHUB_USER` variable is automatically used.

 See here for more information: https://jupyter.readthedocs.io/en/latest/community/content-community.html#what-is-a-jovyan